 Are pregnant workers protected even before an employer is notified?

-Christian Meredith reports on whether workers should be protected against dismissal from the moment they are pregnant.
+We report on whether workers should be protected against dismissal from the moment they are pregnant.

 It has generally been the case in the UK that a woman will not benefit from statutory protection on account of her pregnancy until her employer is aware of her pregnancy.
 For example, a worker has to be on maternity leave (and her employer accordingly aware of her pregnancy) before she gets priority in a redundancy situation.
 However, a recent opinion of the Advocate General on the scope of European law has suggested that awareness should not be required for EU protections to apply.